Types Of Home Design Styles You Must Know

 You can read this exciting article to enrich your knowledge on the subject.

-In conclusion, if we were required to formulate the modern style in one famous sentence, it would probably be:
+In conclusion, if we were required to summarize the modern style into one sentence, it would probably be:

 "Keep it simple (and natural)."

 If you are interested in warm and cozy feelings - the 'Country design style' is the one for you.

 The prevailing belief is this style originates from old homeowners who used accessible materials within their reach.
 And when you can not use pompous raw material, you use whatever you can get your hands on.
 In most cases, it will be natural raw materials you have been able to find easily.

 The country's design style tends to be based on existing natural resources/ materials in their basic configuration and manual processing performed primarily by artisans and experts.

 In contrast to the 'Modern style' we expanded on above, which idealizes the use of raw material as is, the Country style is not "ashamed" to develop and take the natural raw materials one step ahead straight towards perfection.